openbmc/openbmc/poky/documentation/dev-manual/qemu.rst

 ``runqemu`` Command-Line Options
 ================================

-Following is a description of ``runqemu`` options you can provide on the command line:
+Here is a description of ``runqemu`` options you can provide on the command line:

 .. note::